 Consciousness is present throughout our everyday lives and in every situation, we are involved in, be that solving a problem or dreaming in a state of deep sleep.
 However, if I try to pinpoint one common, underlying feature in these experiences, in order to realise what defines consciousness, no one aspect of the experience palpably stands out.
-Because of this fact, philosophers have struggled to define consciousness in a monolithic way and have instead attempted to discern either different aspects of consciousness or emphasise features of consciousness which make it distinctive.
+Because of this fact, philosophers have struggled to define consciousness in a monolithic way and have instead attempted to discern either different aspects of consciousness or emphasise features of consciousness that make it distinctive.

 The plausibility of these attempts will be discussed, which will help to establish whether the question, “what is consciousness?” is actually a sensible question to ask, especially considering how there is no complete scientific account of consciousness to date.
 Physicalism is the most dominant theory in philosophy of mind and neuroscience is making progress in understanding the mechanisms of consciousness, but this does not mean such approaches can definitively provide an answer to the hard problem of consciousness: how physical states or processes can give rise to conscious experiences.

 Thomas Nagel argues in his seminal paper ‘What Is It Like to Be a Bat?’ that subjectivity and the qualitative nature of consciousness are undeniable and central to understanding the subject matter.
 For Nagel, it is not so important exactly which organisms possess consciousness or how many levels of consciousness actually exist.
 What does matter for Nagel is that if an organism is capable of conscious experiences, then “there is something it is like to be that organism.”